keptn/keptn/bridge/README.md

 [Cypress Intercept Reference](https://docs.cypress.io/api/commands/intercept)

 To test your UI tests locally, use following commands:
-* `npm run serve` - this serves Angular on port 3000 with no live reload - this will also ensure, that no API connection is made.
+* `yarn start:ci` - this serves Angular on port 3000 with no live reload - this will also ensure, that no API connection is made.
-* `npm run cypress:open` - Development of tests<br/>This opens a browser where changes where you can run your tests and inspect them.
+* `yarn cypress:open` - Development of tests<br/>This opens a browser where changes where you can run your tests and inspect them.
 This will be automatically updated on every code change made on the `*.spec.ts` files.
-* or `npm run cypress:run` - Headless browser mode also used in CI<br/>This will just run the tests on a headless browser without the possibility to inspect them.
+* or `yarn cypress:run` - Headless browser mode also used in CI<br/>This will just run the tests on a headless browser without the possibility to inspect them.

 ## IDE Setup